 - Slide out your air fryer basket.
 With tongs, arrange the halved bacon slices in a single layer.
 Make sure they do not overlap (a little bit of touching at the edges is OK).
 If desired, sprinkle with black pepper.
 Depending upon the size of your basket and the number of strips you’d like to cook at once, you may need to cook the bacon in batches.

-- Cook the bacon for 5 minutes (for thinner bacon) or up to 9 minutes (for thicker bacon), until it reaches your desired crispness.
+- Cook the bacon for 5 minutes (for thinner bacon) or up to 12 minutes (for thick-cut bacon), until it reaches your desired crispness.
 The bacon will curl as it crisps.
 Check the bacon’s progress frequently to make sure it doesn’t burn.

 - Transfer the bacon to a paper towel-lined plate and lightly blot.
 If desired, transfer the bacon to a baking sheet and keep in the oven.